facebookarchive/Tweaks/README.md

 Tweaks was invaluable for building [Paper](http://www.facebook.com/paper).
 We hope it can be useful for your app too.

 ## Usage
 Each configurable value is called a tweak.
-There's a few ways to set them up, found in `<FBTweak/FBTweakInline.h>`.
+There's a few ways to set them up, found in `FBTweakInline.h`.

 ### Value
 The simplest way to create a tweak is to replace a constant with `FBTweakValue`: